katcipis/spyglass/README.md

 information (it should always be UTC).

-Also decided that what makes a unique entry is timestamp/domain/path and avoid having duplicated entries (discard duplicates).
+Also decided that what makes a unique entry is timestamp/domain/path and avoid having duplicated entries (discard duplicates/idempotency).

 ## TODO's